Dorian

 1st April 1939 The End of the Spanish Civil War

-Seventy-three years ago on this day, Generalissimo Francisco Franco broadcast his final radio communiqué of the Spanish Civil War: “Today, after having disarmed and captured the Red Army, the Nationalist troops have secured their final military objective.
-The war is … Continue reading
+On this day in 1939, Generalissimo Francisco Franco broadcast his final radio communiqué of the Spanish Civil War: “Today, after having disarmed and captured the Red Army, the Nationalist troops have secured their final military objective.
+The war is ended. … Continue reading

 30th March